dwaipayan-bond013/Power-BI-Portfolio-Projects/Coffee_shop_Sale_analysis/README.md

 ## Dataset used

+The analysis is performed on a single table with the following columns:

 | **Column Name**    | **Description**                                           | **Data Type** | **Example Value**       |
 | ------------------ | --------------------------------------------------------- | ------------- | ----------------------- |
 | `transaction_id`   | Unique identifier for each transaction                    | Integer       | `1`                     |